Rukn al-Din Khurshah: Surrender of Ismaili citadels to the Mongols

 Ruknuddin Hasan (Rukn al-Dīn), surnamed Khurshāh or Khwarshāh was born in 627 AH/1230 CE.
 He is also known as Kahirshah.
 When he was still a child, his father had declared him as his successor.
-Persian historian Ata-Malik Juvayni tried to adulterate the Nizari line of Imamate, but at one place he curiously writes (p.
+Persian historian Ata-Malik Juvayni denigrates the Nizari line of Imamate, claiming that they are not true Alids but instead descended from a da'i.
+However, at one place he writes (p.
 663), "And today, the leader (Ruknuddin Khurshah) of the heretics (the misnomer used for the Ismailis) of Alamut traces his descent from this son (of Nizar)."
+At the very least, we can ascertain that the Nizari imams claimed descent from him.

-His father, Imam ‘Alā’ ad-Dīn Muḥammad had taken due care of rudiments of his formal education at home under personal care.
-When he grew young, his father designated him his deputy to investigate few cases of disorders in some castles, with an instruction to obey his orders as his own.
+His father, Imam 'Alā' ad-Dīn Muḥammad had taken due care of rudiments of his formal education at home under personal care.
+When he grew, his father designated him his deputy to investigate few cases of disorders in some castles, with an instruction to obey his orders as his own.
 In 653/1255, before his father's death, he is reported to have visited Syria with a letter of his father.
 Strict protection had been given to Rukn, and wherever he went, a small unit of armed men accompanied him as security guards.
 It is related that he stayed more than a year in the castles of Rudbar and Kohistan for making fresh administrative fabric, and thus the enemies of the Ismailis smacked of exaggerations that his relation had been deteriorated with his father.

 Three days later, having assumed the Imamate, Rukn sent an army which his father had ordered against Shal-Rud in the district of Khalkhal.
 The Ismaili forces occupied the castle after a small fighting.

 In 1256, Rukn al-Din commenced a series of gestures demonstrating his submission to the invading Mongols.
-In a show of his compliance and at the demand of Hulagu Khan, Rukn al-Din began the dismantling process at Alamut Castle, Maymundiz and Lambsar Castle, removing towers and battlements.
-However, as winter approached, Hulagu took these gestures to be a means of delaying his seizure of the castles and on 8 November 1256 the Mongol troops quickly encircled the Maymundiz fortress and residence of the Imam.
+In a show of his compliance and at the demand of Hulegu Khan, Rukn al-Din began the dismantling process at Alamut Castle, Maymundiz and Lambsar Castle, removing towers and battlements.
+However, as winter approached, Hulegu took these gestures to be a means of delaying his seizure of the castles and on 8 November 1256 the Mongol troops quickly encircled the Maymundiz fortress and residence of the Imam.
 After four days of preliminary bombardment with significant casualties for both sides, the Mongols assembled their mangonels around the castle in preparation for a direct siege.
 There was still no snow on the ground and the attacks proceeded, forcing Rukn al-Din to declare his surrender in exchange for his and his family's safe passage.
 After another bombardment, Rukn al-Din descended from Maymundiz on 19 November.